+Each time a taxpayer calls the IRS to request an abatement or be put into CNC status, an employee has to work the case.
+(Sometimes more than one employee must get involved, because TAS receives its fair share of these cases.)
+Someone has to open the taxpayer's correspondence and read the letter objecting to the assessment.
 Someone then must make the necessary adjustments to the taxpayer's account.
 I believe it would be a far more efficient use of resources to better identify the correct ASFR cases up front.
 Similarly, I believe that by placing more emphasis on personal contacts during the proposed assessment process, the IRS would significantly reduce the "downstream" costs it currently incurs to adjust these accounts.

-ASFR is an example of a program I would immediately halt in its present form.71 Although the IRS has substantially scaled back the number of new ASFR assessments since I first reported on it in 2011, recent business results do not indicate that the reduced volumes of ASFR assessments have been the result of productive program changes (i.e., in FY 2014, 58 percent of the closed ASFR accounts were reported as CNC and more than \$2 billion was abated).
-72 I am concerned that the reduction in ASFR assessments has been driven primarily by a lack of resources and reflects a trend that would be reversed in the future if more resources become available.
+ASFR is an example of a program I would immediately halt in its present form.72 Although the IRS has substantially scaled back the number of new ASFR assessments since I first reported on it in 2011, recent business results do not indicate that the reduced volumes of ASFR assessments have been the result of productive program changes (i.e., in FY 2014, 58 percent of the closed ASFR accounts were reported as CNC and more than \$2 billion was abated).
+73 I am concerned that the reduction in ASFR assessments has been driven primarily by a lack of resources and reflects a trend that would be reversed in the future if more resources become available.
 That would be an unfortunate development, because even at current activity levels, further investments in the ASFR program would not appear to be a prudent use of resources.
 For the rest of the fiscal year, I would only use ASFR authority for those returns where there is an extremely high level of unreported income.
 I would simultaneously assign five or six employees (including IRS Research staff and a TAS representative) to examine the case selection rules and samples of past inventory to determine how better to screen cases for true nonfiling and design an assessment process that will result in more collected revenue and fewer abatements.